This page may contain affiliate links. Read my full disclaimer

 Lack of sleep causes stress to the microbiota

-Not sleeping regularly or deeply even if your room is free from EMFs, can cause stress that can damage the microbiome.
+If you don’t sleep regularly or deeply even it can cause anxiety that can damage the microbiome.
 Making sure to get 7 or 8 hours per night is key to a healthy gut.

-Why We Sleep by Matthew Walker is a great resource for learning about the importance of sleep for weight loss and a host of other health issues.
+Why We Sleep by Matthew Walker is an excellent resource for learning about the importance of sleep for weight loss and a host of other health issues.

 Diets low in plant fiber can compromise gut health